 Measuring lithium compounds with neutron techniques in the presence of hydrogen

 Neutron techniques are interesting to investigate structures and dynamics of condensed matters’ bulk samples.
 Since neutrons are electrically neutral they penetrate samples more deeply where they interact with the atoms nuclei and magnetic fields of unpaired electrons.
 This causes pronounces interference and energy transfer effects in neutron scattering experiments.63 The neutrons scattering and absorption cross section vary widely from element to element and even from isotope to isotope.
 A big advance in investigation of lithium compounds is the fact that Li is one of the best incoherent neutron scatterer in between elements with a small atomic number.
-But hydrogen has a much larger incoherent scattering cross section sinc (sinc,Li =0.92 barns; sinc,H =80.26 barns).64 For this reason it is important to measure dry lithium compounds with neutron techniques.
-For the very sensitive BASIS experiment with its very fine energy resolution it is essential that samples are not only dry, but almost hydrogen free.
+But hydrogen has a much larger incoherent scattering cross section sinc (sinc,Li =0.92 barns; sinc,H =80.26 barns).64 For this reason it is critical that dry lithium compounds be prepared for probing Li diffusivity with neutron techniques.
+For the very sensitive BASIS instrument with its very fine energy resolution, it is essential that samples are not only dry, but essentially free of hydrogen.
 Most Li components’ proposals are rejected because of the believe there will be too many residual protons.
 To perform this experiment, it was necessary to prove, that quasi-elastic signal from Li be determined reliably and quantitatively.

 Vibrational spectra by INS measurement